DaKingKong/lite-http-tunnel/README.md

 #### For HTTP/2 and gRPC Support

 For HTTP/2 and gRPC support, use the `http2server.js` file instead of `server.js`.
-This requires additional configuration for SSL certificates:
+This requires SSL certificates since HTTP/2 generally requires HTTPS:

 ```shell
 # Set environment variables for SSL certificates (required for HTTP/2)